pimatic/pimatic-homeduino/README.md

 }
 ```

 Some contacts only emit an event on open.
-For this you can set autoReset to true:
+For this you can set `autoReset` to `true`:

 ```json
 {